MxPuffin/REPOShock/plugins/mxpuffin-REPOShock/README.md

 3. Add a share code (or multiple, separated by commas)
 4. Enter your desired config

 That should be it!
-If you have issues, check the Bepin Console for more details.
+If you have issues, check the BepIn Console for more details.